iobeam/iobeam/README.md

     # Register as a new user
     $ iobeam user create -email="<email>" -password="<password>"

     # Create a new project.
+Project name must be globally unique.
 (Keep track of the project_id that the API returns.)
     $ iobeam project create -name="<project_name>"

     # Get a project token with read/write/admin access